marengoo09/TodoList/README.md

 # ToDo List

-This is a ToDo List project created with Vite and deployed on Vercel.
+This is a ToDo List application created with React and Vite.
 It provides a simple and user-friendly interface for managing your daily tasks.

 You can access the live project at [https://todo-list-marengoo09.vercel.app/](https://todo-list-marengoo09.vercel.app/).